mitsuhiko/jinja2/docs/api.rst

 .. admonition:: A word of caution

-    Be aware that mixing files that using different custom escape functions set by autoescape within of one render command, can lead to unexpected behavior.
+    Be aware that mixing files that use different custom escape functions set by autoescape within of one render command, can lead to unexpected behavior.
     In general the ``{% include %}`` directive works fine but especially